khanh27202/web-app-project/walkthroughs/part-2-frontend/portfolio-walkthrough.md

 ## Congratulations!

-<walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 Congratulations, you now have a portfolio page deployed to a live URL!
-Make sure you share your URL with your team and in the chat.
+Make sure you share your URL on the Slack.

 If you have extra time left over, consider adding a page that describes your experiences with STEP so far, or writing JavaScript that makes your page